-The Greeks, currently ranked 16th in the world, thrashed Serbia 82-6 in Belgrade to claim the penultimate spot for the 2021 competition.
+Currently ranked 16th in the world, the Greeks thrashed Serbia 82-6 in Belgrade to claim the penultimate spot for the 2021 competition.

 They ran in 16 tries to secure victory, with full-back Chaise Robinson bagging a treble.
 Greek domestic players Aris Darmanis (Aris Eagles) and Nick Bosmos (Rhodes Knights) also crossed for the visitors.

-Greece only started trying to qualify for the World Cup six years ago, and they cannot currently play home matches in their own country, as the Hellenic Modern Pentathlon Federation do not recognise the Greek Rugby League Association.
+Greece only started trying to qualify for the World Cup six years ago, and they cannot currently play home matches in their own country as the Hellenic Modern Pentathlon Federation don’t officially recognise the Greek Rugby League Association.